linzhi2013/gbseqextractor/README.md

       -prefix <STR>         prefix of output file. required.
       -seqPrefix <STR>      prefix of each seq id. default: None -types {CDS,rRNA,tRNA,wholeseq,gene} [{CDS,rRNA,tRNA,wholeseq,gene} ...]
+                            what kind of genes you want to extract? wholeseq for whole fasta seq.
+WARNING: Each sequence in the result files corresponds to ONE feature in the GenBank file, I will NOT combine multiple CDS of the same gene into ONE!
+[CDS]
+      -cds_translation      Also output translated CDS (required -types CDS).
+The translations are retrived directly from the '/translation=' key word.
+[False]
-                            what kind of genes you want to extract? wholeseq for whole fasta seq.[CDS] -gi                   use gi number as sequence ID instead of accession number when " gi number is present. (default: accession number)
+      -gi                   use gi number as sequence ID instead of accession number when " gi number is present. (default: accession number)
       -p                    output the position information on the ID line.
 Warning: the position on ID line is 0 left-most!